Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122213538.png)

-We something strange, instead of starting the crack, it did that instead, next up, I found the following in the same post:
+We get something strange, instead of starting the crack, it did that instead, next up, I found the following in the same post:

 ![](imagenes/Pasted%20image%2020240122213701.png)